ARM-software/libGPULayers/layer_gpu_timeline/README_LAYER.md

 ## What workloads are supported?

-The Arm GPU scheduler event trace can generate timing events for each atomically schedulable workload submitted to the GPU scheduler.
+The Arm GPU scheduler event trace might generate timing events for each atomically schedulable workload submitted to the GPU scheduler.

 Most workloads submitted to a Vulkan queue by the application are a single